Los Angeles County to stop using Curative COVID-19 test

 The county Department of Health Services said in a statement Sunday that the change to Fulgent Genetics tests will take place this week.

+She said health officials believe the Fulgent test is accurate, but warned all tests have a risk of false negatives.
+Faulty results pose a big risk from a health perspective because people who are erroneously told they don’t have the virus can unknowingly spread it.

+“Even if you test negative, it is critically important to self-isolate for 14 days after exposure or 10 days after symptoms start.
+You may still have COVID-19 and spread it to others,” the county statement said.

-The department said Curative PCR tests used at the pop-up sites between Dec.
+Curative PCR tests used at the pop-up sites between Dec.
 13 and Jan.
-2 made up about 10% of all COVID-19 tests administered at county-supported test sites during that same time frame.
+2 made up just 10% of all COVID-19 tests administered at county-supported test sites during that same time frame, the statement said.

-The county said all COVID-19 tests have a risk of false negative results but all PCR tests including the Curative test are better at detecting disease than other tests.

-The city of Los Angeles, meanwhile, announced that its massive COVID-19 testing site at Dodger Stadium will transition into a vaccination center by the end of this week.
+The testing switch comes as California, and particularly Los Angeles County, copes with its worst surge of the pandemic and some of the highest levels of COVID-19 in the country.

+Officials with the city of Los Angeles didn't immediately comment on the county's plan to drop Curative.

 Comments